-How to Redact PII Before Sending Prompts to an LLM
+How to Redact PII Before Sending to an LLM: Chat, RAG, and AI Agents

 Every prompt your application sends to a hosted model leaves your network.
 If that prompt contains a customer name, a Social Security number, a medical record number, or an account ID, you have transmitted personal data to a third party.
 The model’s own safety filters do not change that, because they run after the bytes have already crossed the wire.
 The only way to keep sensitive data inside your perimeter is to redact it before the request is sent.